-Sender Policy Framework (SPF) is a technical standard and email authentication technique that helps protect email senders and recipients from spam, spoofing, and phishing.
-Specifically, it defines a way to validate that an email message was sent from an authorized mail server in order to detect forgery and to prevent spam.
+Sender Policy Framework (SPF) is a technical standard and email authentication technique that helps protect email senders and recipients from spam, spoofing and phishing.
+SPF defines a way to validate that an email message was sent from an authorized mail server to detect forgery and help prevent spam.

 v=spf1 include:_spf.hostedemail.com ~all

 Adding SPF records with SystemDNS nameservers

 To add an SPF record for a domain using our systemdns.com nameservers, create a TXT record on the root of the domain:

 - Log in to the Reseller Control Panel (RCP).

 - Enter the domain name in the search field.

 - Click on the domain name from the search results.